 Classroom activities include reading a brief overview of the regional history of Indochina, developing a proposal, and role-playing (playing the parts of various countries) in a debate to determine the fate of French Indochina in 1945.
 Assessments include several writing tasks to focus the students' understanding of the points of view involved in the debate.

-(Recommended for American History, World History, and French, grades 7-12.)
+(Developed for French, grade 8; recommended for 20th Century American History, 20th Century World History, and French, grades 7-12)